-Patent and IP investment can often prove to be a very complicated and multifaceted business.
+Patent investment can often prove to be a very intricate and complicated business.
 As a patent owner, how do you begin to put an initial price on a patent?
 How can you quantify and justify a patent’s monetary value when preparing a portfolio or a single patent for a potential future transaction?

-On the flip side, as a patent investor, how do you know which patents or patent portfolios are worth investing in?
-How do you begin to perform risk management and due diligence checks on a patent portfolio before making the leap into parting with your money and investing in something which is, when push comes to shove, an intangible asset?
+On the flip side, as a patent investor, how do you comprehend which patents or patent portfolios are worth investing in?
+How do you begin to perform risk management and due diligence checks on a patent portfolio before making parting with your money and investing in something which is, when push comes to shove, an intangible asset?
 How cautious should you be?

-As you can see, having only just scratched the surface, you can already begin to appreciate that there are many questions that both patent owners and patent investors need to ask themselves before even considering how and when to take the next step into the realm of patent investment and IP investment.
+As you can see, having only just scratched the surface, you can already begin to understand that there are many questions that both patent owners and patent investors need to ask themselves before even considering how and when to take the next step into the realm of patent investment.

 In our upcoming series of insightful white papers, we will discuss the following:

 - What is Patent Lifecycle Management?